By Lawrence “Buddy” Martin

 If any of this fits your world and you need someone to talk to, feel free to contact me by email: Buddy@ChristianChallenge.org.

-There are two support groups in place for those with a Oneness Pentecostal background who may be questioning certain UPC doctrines.
-Go to Yahoo site:
+I also have a facebook support group in place for those with a Oneness Pentecostal background who may be questioning certain UPC doctrines.
+Go to:

 My wife and I just celebrated out 50th Wedding Anniversary.
 Here is a video that you may enjoy.
 It contains pictures of our family.